Try our My Aussie app

 What is WiFi?
 Get the most out of your WiFi

 WiFi connects wireless devices to the internet using radio waves transmitted by the router.
-All routers operate on the 2.4GHz frequency, but an increasing number are now offering an additional 5.0GHz frequency.
+All routers operate on the 2.4GHz frequency, and there are also dual band routers boasting an additional 5.0GHz frequency.

 Is the WiFi 5.0GHz worth the extra cost on a router?
 What’s the difference?